Two dead, one injured after crash sets car on fire near Miami International Airport

 The accident took place at about 12:30 p.m. in the intersection of Northwest 36th Street and Northwest 57th Avenue, just north of Miami International Airport, said Andrea Rudchenco, a spokeswoman for Miami-Dade Fire Rescue.

 At least two cars were involved.
-WPLG Local 10 reported a vehicle attempted to turn right on Northwest 36th Street but was hit by another car that was traveling north on Northwest 57th Avenue.
-The second car then hit a light pole and caugh ont fire, just feet from a gas station.
+According to a video posted by WPLG Local 10, a car driving east on Northwest 36th Street began turning left onto Northwest 57th Avenue when it was hit by another car that was traveling west on 36th Street.
+The second car then hit a light pole and caught on fire, just feet from a gas station.

 Two adults were killed at the scene.
 Paramedics took a third one to the Ryder Trauma Center in Jackson Memorial Hospital.
 Their identities were not made public, according to NBC 6.

-The east and westbound lanes of Northwest 36th Street between Northwest 57th Avenue and Northwest 72nd Avenue are currently shut down due to the crash.
+The east and westbound lanes of Northwest 36th Street between Northwest 57th Avenue and Northwest 72nd Avenue were shut down due to the crash.

 Comments